jerry81/natural-language/english/index.md

 appellation - a name, title or designation

+appertain - to belong as a part, right, possession

 appetency - appetence - intence desire

 arabesque - ballet position - one leg back